Komalkiran085/AmrutamCare/README.md

 # 🌿 AmrutamCare – Ayurvedic Consultation Platform

-This is the **Amrutam Full Stack Developer Assignment** project.
+This is the **Full Stack Modular MVP** project.
-The goal is to build a **modular MVP** for an Ayurvedic doctor consultation platform, covering flows like doctor discovery, slot booking, and appointment management.
+The goal is to build a platform for an Ayurvedic doctor consultation platform, covering flows like doctor discovery, slot booking, and appointment management.

 ---